Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 _Recruit Umaro_

 ✅**Character 6 out of 14**
-After you Umaro, speak with him with Mog in your party and he will join your team.
+After you defeat Umaro, speak with him with Mog in your party and he will join your team.

 ### Veldt & Cave On the Veldt